rudotriton/scriptable-calendar-widget/README.md

 - `textColorPrevNextMonth` - text color for previous or next month
 - `textColor` - color of all the other text
 - `eventDateTimeOpacity` - opacity value for event times
+- `eventBackgroundOpacity` - opacity value for event item background in event view

 ## Small Widgets